Data Breach Response Plan

 Assessment of the breach

-4. The Executive Director or in her absence the NCS Accountant, will seek information to assess the suspected breach.
-In assessing a suspected breach, the Executive Director or in her absence the NCS Accountant, may require assistance and information from other areas of the entity depending on the circumstances.
+4. The Executive Director or in their absence the NCS Accountant, will seek information to assess the suspected breach.
+In assessing a suspected breach, the Executive Director or in their absence the NCS Accountant, may require assistance and information from other areas of the entity depending on the circumstances.
 For example, a suspected system breach would be investigated by our IT support company.

 6. In all cases the assessment will identify what actions must be taken.
 These will be documented and acted upon as soon as possible.